onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 ## Conclusion

 Thanks for reading me today.
 Thanks to all previous and future writers on the Perf Calendar for all the great reads.
-Thanks to Stoyan Stefanov for the opportunity and organization, and thanks to my colleague David Joaquim for all the time he dedicated to help me proofread this article.
+Thanks to Stoyan Stefanov for the opportunity and organization and my colleague David Joaquim for all the time he dedicated to proofreading this article with me.